wflore19/pearai-submodule/docs/docs/how-to-use-continue.md

 ---
-title: 🧑‍🎓 How to use Continue
+title: 🧑‍🎓 How to use PearAI
-description: Using LLMs as you code with Continue
+description: Using LLMs as you code with PearAI
 keywords: [how to, edit, refactor, boilerplate, context]
 ---

-# 🧑‍🎓 How to use Continue
+# 🧑‍🎓 How to use PearAI

 ## Easily understand code sections